 If you’ve never developed or lived on a budget before, you’re not going to get this right for the first couple of months.
 That’s okay!
 If you truly care about making a change in your finances, keep at it.
 From my experience, the time spent budgeting is totally worth it.

 My wife and I had no idea what we were doing when we started budgeting together.
-Through a lot of trial and error and persistence we were able to pay off $60,000 in debt and we’ll have our mortgage paid off by the end of 2017.
+Through a lot of trial and error and persistence we were able to pay off around $50,000 in debt in 1 year and we’ll have our mortgage paid off by the end of 2017.
 We are so proud of the progress we’ve made.
 We attribute this success to working together and staying on a monthly budget with Mint.